 Higher APYs: Savings accounts typically earn more interest than checking accounts.
 High-yield savings accounts offer comparable APYs to other savings vehicles like certificates of deposit (CDs) and money market accounts.

-Accessibility: For the most part, savings accounts are accessible if you need to access funds.
-Even at financial institutions that impose withdrawal limits, your money is more accessible than it would be kept in a CD, which is a timed deposit account.
+Accessibility: For the most part, savings accounts are accessible if you need to use your funds.
+Even at financial institutions with withdrawal limits, your money is more accessible than it would be in a CD, which is a timed deposit account.

 Separation: Savings accounts allow you to set aside funds for future use.
 By keeping funds earmarked for savings goals or future emergencies in a separate account, it ensures those funds aren't used for everyday expenses.